Key Takeaways

 There are many factors to consider before you form a commercial organization.
 Knowing what they are can help you make the best choice for your business.

-If you need help with starting a commercial organization, you can post your legal need on UpCounsel's marketplace.
+If you need help with starting a commercial organisation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.